Modern slavery and Human Trafficking Statement

 Our Policies on Slavery and Human Trafficking

 Our policy is to ensure that there is no modern slavery or human trafficking in our supply chains, or in any part of our business.
-We recently published a sustainability strategy for the VetPartners group, which will include actions on ethical procurement, including measures against modern slavery and human trafficking.
+We have published a sustainability strategy for the VetPartners group, which will include actions on ethical procurement, including measures against modern slavery and human trafficking.
 We are committed to further development of these policies.
 In 2021, ESG matters (including human rights and anti-slavery policies) were formally added to the job description of a member of the central support team, and we are in the process of developing a group-wide ethics strategy which will include robust actions on preventing slavery and human trafficking.

 Due Diligence Process